5 recommended OTC drugs

 Causes

-Chronic constipation, straining at stool, pregnancy, obesity, sedentary lifestyle, low-fiber diet, excessive alcohol consumption, spicy foods.
+Chronic constipation, straining at stool, pregnancy, obesity, sedentary lifestyle, a low-fiber diet, excessive alcohol consumption, spicy foods.

 OTC treatment